 Summary

-using a citation generator like Zotero.
+Use a citation generator such as Zotero.

 Frequently Asked Questions

-the copyright date shown at the bottom of the site
+Do not use the date you accessed the report or the general copyright date at the bottom of the website.

-What if the webpage has no author?
+What if the report has no author?

 Comments